 These Ginger Snap Cookies are soft and chewy with a crisp edge.
-An easy Christmas cookie recipe that are perfect for any holiday cookie spread!
+An easy Christmas cookie recipe that are perfect for any holiday cookie spread, but great any time of year!

 Do you go to holiday cookie exchanges?
 I always make cookies, but I’ve never been to an actual exchange.
 I feel like this ginger snaps recipe would make the perfect batch of cookies to swap.